 Pediatric Dentistry: Set Your Kids Up For A Lifetime of Healthy Smiles

-Drs.
-William Stofer and Jason Hemphill provide outstanding pediatric dentistry services at their Warsaw, IN, practice.
-Both our dentists and many of our hygienists have young children themselves, and they know how to make dentistry fun from personal experience.
+Dr. William Stofer provide outstanding pediatric dentistry services at our Warsaw, IN, practice.
+Our dentist and many of our hygienists have young children themselves, and they know how to make dentistry fun from personal experience.
 Regular care at Dental Solutions can protect your child’s smile by preventing decay and gum disease.
 With ongoing visits, we can also teach your child about good dental care, which will help lay a solid foundation for future oral health.

 Preventative care is vital to your child’s dental health.

 Pediatric Services at Dental Solutions

 Regular dental cleanings are essential for children as well as adults.
 When your child comes into the office for a cleaning, one of our friendly hygienists will remove plaque and tartar.
 Our practitioners work very gently.
 They will thoroughly clean your child’s teeth without irritating his or her gums.
 Throughout the cleaning, our team will talk to your child and explain what is happening, doing our best to make dental care enjoyable.